Meet the Team

 Will

 Will is a senior at Yale from New York City.
-He is currently majoring in history, with a special interest in Eastern European history and historical memory.
 He has privately mentored over 30 students.
-His students have been accepted into every Ivy League university, and other top universities including Stanford, MIT, and West Point.
-He was also a two-time instructor at Yale Young Global Scholars, where he taught seminars on Hannah Arendt and Leszek Kolakwaski.
+His students have been accepted into every Ivy League university and other top universities, including Stanford, MIT, and West Point.
+He was also a two-time instructor at Yale Young Global Scholars, where he taught seminars on Hannah Arendt and Leszek Kołakowski.
 He loves practicing magic and watching old films in his free time.

 Madeleine